 top of page

-The most interesting tomb in St. Mary Magdalen's churchyard is the mausoleum in the shape of an Arab tent where the coffins of Sir Richard Burton and his wife Isabel Arundell can be seen through a window at the back.
+The most interesting tomb in St. Mary Magdalen's churchyard is the mausoleum in the shape of an Arab tent where the coffins of Sir Richard Burton and his wife Lady Isabel Burton (née Arundell) can be seen through a window at the back.
+Lady Isabel's sister, Elizabeth Fitzgerald, is buried

 Sir Richard Burton lived from 1821-1890, at a time in history when exploration and scientific knowledge were advancing at a gallop.
 Full of the spirit of the age, Burton possessed a passionate curiosity about life in the little known Arab world and he persuaded the Royal Geographical Society in London to fund a series of adventures.
 He was a brilliant linguist, utterly fearless and a master of disguise, and so was able to penetrate the cities of Medina and Mecca.
 He secretly drew plans of the Great Mosque and its sacred inner shrine, the Kaaba, at Mecca.